MarcoDesrouleaux/Azure-Network-Diagnostics/README.md

 # Virtual Machine Network Reachability Project

 ## Introduction
-This guide demonstrates how to connect two virtual machines (VMs) together within Microsoft Azure.
-By following this tutorial, you'll learn to create and connect VMs, enabling secure communication between them.
+ This project guides you through a simple and straightforward process to test network connectivity between two virtual machines on Microsoft Azure.

 ## Prerequisites
 - An active Microsoft Azure account
 - Basic understanding of virtual machines and networking